homedeve/homedeve.github.io/README.md

 # homedeve.github.io
-we are Homedeve a software development agency, we build profit and non-profit project
+we are Homedeve a software development startup, we build profit and non-profit project